ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 **What This Code Does**

-This code decides which of two threads is “more interesting” for the scheduler based on whether each thread is runnable.
+This code decides which of two threads is "more interesting" for the scheduler based on whether each thread is runnable.

 * `runa` and `runb` are flags that indicate if the first thread (`a`) and the second thread (`b`) are runnable.
 * The macro `TESTAB(a, b)` combines those flags into a single value.
 This result can be one of three predefined constants: